Comparison of normal ovary and polycystic ovary.

 Being a “syndrome” doesn’t mean PCOS is any less difficult or painful to deal with than other health conditions.
 And, for some, it can be frustratingly difficult to treat (and even more annoying to live with, especially during your period).

-Polycystic Ovary Syndrome is diagnosed based on having two out of three criteria, which are:
+Polycystic Ovary Syndrome is not diagnosed by doing a single test, instead, it is diagnosed based on having two out of three criteria, which are:

 2. hyperandrogenism (high levels of androgens),